18 Important Travel Tips for Super Seniors and Young Alike!

 7- Don’t get tempted by great food

-Unless you know that a certain kind of meal is not going to cause trouble, do not get tempted by eating rich foods in particular when you know you will be moving around.
-Leave that meal that is super spicy when you are close to your room or when you know you don’t have to run around.
-That delicious meal could cause some stomach havoc that might make you cancel some daily plans.
-It might also make you stay put on your loo for longer than planned:-)
+Unless you know that a certain kind of meal is not going to cause trouble, do not get tempted by eating rich foods, especially when you know you will be moving around.
+Avoid consuming a super spicy meal when you are close to your room or when you know you don’t have to run around.
+That delicious meal could cause stomach issues that might force you to cancel some daily plans.
+It might also make you stay on the toilet for longer than planned. 🙂

 8- Use SPF 30 and up and UV protective clothing